MattisLind/SPACEWAR/README.md

 As a side note there exists at least two more ports of the SPACEWAR game to the PDP-11 architecture ([for example this one](https://saildart.org/SW.P11%5B11,BO%5D)), but both of those rely on the VT11 vector drawing option which is for example present in the GT40 system.
 I don't have a VT11 neither a GT40 so this is my best option to get SPACEWAR on a PDP-11.

+## Give it to me!

+If you don't want to go down the route of assembling and linking all the source moddules there is an easy solution.
+Just grap the dddp.dsk image and use the TU58FS tool (or some other TU58 emulator) to serve it to your PDP-11.
+It contains a bootable DDDP image with a SPACEWAR image binary image.
+Just type R SPACWAR.LDA and it will run provided you have the AR11 card.

 ## Assembling

 In case you just want to run the binary and not want the fun of building it from scratch, just grab the SPACEWAR.ABS file in the ar11-patch branch (if you have a AR11 board in your machine) and run in from ~~025424~~ ~~025432 (please note that this may change since a new build of the code might affect the entrypoint, check the SPACEWAR.MAP file when in doubt).
 Make sure to also load the IOX binary in the IOX-11 subfolder into memory before starting the SPACEWAR and set the switch regsiter to all zeroes.
 I have seen that otherwise it gets stuck in the IOX library.
 Probably a non-zero SR indicate some options to the IOX library, but I haven't investigated that further.~~